wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= TODO 2.2.7 =
+- Added Japanese language translation to the plugin.
+The translation was submitted by Mana.

 = 2.2.6 =
 - Fixed an issue with the category protection menu after the class refactoring work.
 - Fixed the unique key in the DB table